VictorSuciu/ML-Library/README.md

 # Another Machine Learning Library

 This is a small machine learning library.
 I am builing it to improve my understanding of the math and algorithms used in ML.
+In adition, it is meant as an educational tool for students and teachers.
 This library will be continually updated as I learn new things.

 ## Who is this for?